An inspirational quote comes from the famous automaker Henry Ford.

 Adults are not always right and in fact, some are wrong quite often.
 This humbles me, though admittedly I am not very humble, and reminds me that inevitably I will make mistakes.
 I try hard to recognize my errors and admit them to myself and to others.
 I strive to know the truth and to speak it.
 A part of that is admitting your mistakes.

 There are those who would belittle a child for knowing something they did not.
 They don’t care about children and only pretend to care about others.
 It doesn’t bother them to hurt someone just to build themselves up.
 If you can’t trust them to care about a child’s feelings, how can you trust them with anything at all?

 It is okay to face the wind and let it lift you higher.
-Don't follow those who would force you to run with the wind and not against it just because it's easier.
+Don’t follow those who would force you to run with the wind and not against it just because it’s easier.
+Face your adversaries and let their wind lift you high above them.
 They will never lift off the ground and soar like an eagle.
 Their bitter instinct to hold you down results from a vain attempt to build themselves up.

 Three truths that add up to a single tenant.
 Truth is often adversarial, but overcoming adversity is how we grow.
 How hard to admit you are wrong after the absolute certainty that you were right in the beginning?
 If you don’t admit your mistakes to yourself and to others, you are simply running with the wind and will never get off the ground.

 To soar, we must turn to face life’s adversities and overcome them.
 Run against the wind.